aplteam/Tatin/docs/FirstStepsWithTatin.md

 _tatin
 ```

-That reference points to the namespace that holds the package as such, which is loaded into `_tatin`: this is the namespace Tatin uses to manage all the packages.
+That reference points to the namespace that holds the package as such, which is loaded into `_tatin`: this is the namespace Tatin uses to manage all packages.

 I> The name `_tatin` is hard-coded and _cannot_ be changed.